For life in every form, here was created Banff and Lake Louise. This place is alive. ARE YOU?”

 This picturesque setting mixed with a passion for adventure is what makes Banff and Lake Louise such an iconic Canadian wonderland.
 A place that will grab your heart, and keep you coming back again and again.
 And since this area of the iconic Canadian Rockies is only a 2-hour drive west of Calgary, Alberta, it’s hard to resist coming back often.

-Because here, a classic Canadian winter Canadian adventure is always waiting!
+Because here, a classic Canadian winter is always waiting!

 Grab a Double-Double and Hit the Road (Where to Go):

-As you hit the road and set your sights on the Canadian Rockies, you’ll want to make your way to Banff, which will serve as your basecamp for adventure.
+As you hit the road and set your sights on the Canadian Rockies, you’ll want to make your way to Banff, which will serve as the basecamp for your classic Canadian winter experience.

 Downtown Banff has everything you will possibly need for your experience, from hotels and car rentals to grocery stores, restaurants, guides and more…all within walking distance.
 From here you’ll be able to explore the local mountains during the day and come back at night to enjoy the lively (and delicious) downtown restaurant scene.